P4-vSwitch/vagrant/README.md

 ## PISCES Test Environment

-Following provides instructions on how to setup virtual machines along with some example P4 programs.
+Following provides instructions on how to setup virtual machines for the PISCES test environment along with some example P4 programs.

 ### Setup Virtual Machines (VMs)

 There are three virtual machines: (1) Switch, (2) Generator, and (3) Receiver.
-The Generator sends traffic to the switch on switch's `eth1` interface, the switch then processes the packet based on the configured P4 program and sends it out to the receiver on its `eth2` interface.
+The Generator sends traffic to the switch on its `eth1` interface, the switch then processes the packet based on the configured P4 program and sends it out to the receiver on its `eth2` interface.
 The receiver receives the traffic and displays the stats on the screen.

-Clone the `vagrant` repository that we have created for this setup.
+Clone the `vagrant` repository.

 ```bash
 $ git clone https://github.com/P4-vSwitch/vagrant.git
 $ cd vagrant
 ```

-And start virtual machines.
+Bring up virtual machines.

 ```bash
 $ vagrant up